 .

-I'm not quite sure what drove me to become a pants kicker (football coach).
-Perhaps it was a combination of my having spent so much time in a football helmet and the numerous hits to the head over the years; it definitely wasn't the money.
-If anything, my bank account seems to have developed a large hole somewhere.
-It's not all give though; I've received a mental and physical rejuvenation from the players, a kind of youthful osmosis.
+I'm not sure what drove me to become a pants kicker (coach).
+Perhaps it was the numerous hits to my head over the years; it definitely wasn't money because my bank account seems to have a large hole in it.
+For me, coaching hasn't been all give, though; I've received a mental and physical rejuvenation from the players.

 .

-I can remember the first time became reacquainted with a football helmet after many years away from the game; I was observing a practice at Johoku in the spring of 2005 and the team was scrimmaging.
-I noticed an unattended helmet on the ground.
-Like a giant hermit crab, I shuffled over and occupied it; the familiar stench dictated I take it for a test drive.
-After I put the helmet on, everything came back to me and I knew what I had to do; first, put myself into the scrimmage.
-Shortly afterwards, I caught a pass in the flats and took it to the house; damn near pulled a hamstring.
+I remember the first time I became reacquainted with a football helmet after twelve years away from the game.
+I was the spring of 2005 and Johoku's football team was scrimmaging and I saw an unattended football helmet sitting on the ground.
+I walked over and tried it on; the familiar stench dictated I take it for a test drive.
+Immediately, knew what I had to do; I entered the scrimmage at receiver.
+Two plays later, I caught a pass in the flats and took it to the house; damn near pulled a hamstring.

 .

-Long ago, when my neighborhood pals and I first learned of organized football we thought we'd died and gone to heaven.
-We'd discovered a sport where we could don gladiator like armor and run full speed into other kids; in any other scenario such violence would have been illegal.
-My first year on the team, we played all of our games on the road because we lacked a football field.
-We only won one game that year (1976), but we happily took our lumps; tellingly, we all returned to play the following year.
+Long ago, when my neighborhood friends and I first discovered organized football we thought we'd died and gone to heaven.
+Up to that point, we'd always played tackle football on a grass field with no equipment.
+My first year (1976) playing organized football, we only played away games because the park we practiced at didn't have a regulation football field.
+We only won one game that year against the San Pedro Dolphins, but we happily took our lumps; tellingly, all of us returned to play the following year.

 .

-Those days, my teammates and I lived for gamedays and we measured ourselves by what we did on the field.
-Football was everything to us and we were drawn to it.
-Unbeknownst to my knucklehead friends and I, we didn't need the game of football; we needed a kick in the pants (discipline) within the context of something that appealed to us.
-For my teammates and I, our coach, our opponents, and the game itself had combined into one dynamic curriculum.
+My teammates and I lived for gamedays and we measured ourselves by what we accomplished on the field.
+Unbeknownst to my young teammates and I, we didn't really need the game; we needed a kick in the pants (discipline) within the context of something that appealed to us.
+For my teammates and I, the coach, our opponents, and the game itself combined into one dynamic curriculum.

-.Those days, my teammates and I lived for gamedays and we measured ourselves by what we did on the field.
-Football was everything to us and we were drawn to it.
-Unbeknownst to my knucklehead friends and I, we didn't need the game of football; we needed a kick in the pants (discipline) within the context of something that appealed to us.
-For my teammates and I, our coach, our opponents, and the game itself had combined into one dynamic curriculum.
+.My teammates and I lived for gamedays and we measured ourselves by what we accomplished on the field.
+Unbeknownst to my young teammates and I, we didn't really need the game; we needed a kick in the pants (discipline) within the context of something that appealed to us.
+For my teammates and I, the coach, our opponents, and the game itself combined into one dynamic curriculum.

-Despite it's status as the holy grail of objectives, "winning" as a primary goal is too narrow a focus.
+Despite it's status as the holy grail of objectives, winning as a primary goal is a narrow a focus.
 Character development and discipline, on and off the field, is where it's at.
-You can plug in any experienced coach with a pulse into a football program and get a favorable result on the field.
-Athletic adversity is an effective teaching tool, especially, when dealing with young and impressionable youth.
-There will always be those kids who, for whatever reason, didn't receive the proper dosage of pants kicking (discipline), needed to excel, or abide by established norms.
-Perhaps the parents, or guardians, were absent, ill-suited; or just plain busy.
+You can plug almost any coach with a pulse into a fertile football program and get a good result on the field.
+Athletic adversity is an effective tool for teaching youth life's lessons, especially, when dealing with young and impressionable boys.
+There will always be the few who, for whatever reason, didn't receive the proper dose of pants kicking (discipline), needed to excel, or abide by the established behavioral norms.
+Perhaps the player's parents, or guardians, are absent, ill-suited, or just plain busy.
 What better surrogate than a pants kicker with a whistle to step in.
-As far as the football is concerned; if everything is addressed in a balanced and thoughtful manner you'll get a good result, on and off field.
+As far as winning goes, if everything is addressed in a balanced and thoughtful manner you'll get a good result, on and off of the field.

 .